On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Summary and Discussion

-All these features depend on the exact choice of the fiducial volume.
-In particular, as a consequence of the third point, the classically homogeneously reduced and truncated canonical theory is actually a full family of theories parametrised by the volume of the fiducial cell.~At the classical level, it is possible to find a map relating these different theories which is however not a canonical transformation, i.e. these theories are all canonically inequivalent.~Still, the dynamics of classical observables is independent of the fiducial cell, as the transformation behaviour of the Hamiltonian cancels the transformation behaviour of the Dirac bracket.~Thus, after evaluating the Dirac brackets, it is possible to send the box size to infinity and still result in sensible physics, at least on large scales where the homogeneous description can be safely trusted.~This is consistent with the on-shell point of view at the full theory level where one could first evaluate the Poisson brackets to arrive at the equations of motion and then insert a fully homogeneous ansatz directly there without going through the various off-shell structures of the canonical analysis which would instead require a fiducial cell regularisation.~This is no problem as these off-shell structures are only needed for instance as starting point of the canonical analysis and the physical on-shell results of a local classical theory do not depend on the region over which the dynamical fields are approximated by their spatially constant homogeneous modes.~These are exactly the structures which become singular when the fiducial cell is made infinitely large.
+All in all, the off-shell structures of the classically reduced spatially homogeneous theory such as the truncated Hamiltonian and the Dirac bracket depend on $V_o$ and become singular when the latter is made infinitely large.~As a result, an active rescaling of $V_o$ is not a canonical transformation and one should rather think of the reduced theory as an entire family of canonically inequivalent theories, each corresponding to a different scale over which spatial homogeneity has been imposed.~The scaling behaviour of the Hamiltonian and of the Dirac bracket compensate each another so that the dynamics of classical observables is independent of the fiducial cell.~Thus, after evaluating the Dirac brackets, it is possible to send the fiducial cell size to infinity and still result in sensible physics, at least on large scales where the homogeneous description can be safely trusted.~This is consistent with the on-shell point of view at the full theory level where one could insert a fully homogeneous ansatz directly into the equations of motion.~The physical on-shell results of a \emph{local} classical theory do not depend on the region over which the dynamical fields are approximated by their spatially constant homogeneous modes.

-Moreover, we argued that there is an important difference between the observables being smeared over the fiducial cell $V_o$ or a subregion of it, say e.g. $\phi(V_o)$ and $\phi(V)$ for the averaged scalar field over the regions $V_o$ and $V \subset V_o$. $V$ is the spatial region which is of observable/experimental interest.
-The region $V$ is what is in principle measurable in an experiment as e.g. the size of a detector. $V_o$, instead, has the physical relevance of being the size on which homogeneity is imposed.
-This is independent of the detector size, but obviously is a physical requirement.
-One could imagine this as the size of the full experiment, which is prepared in a homogeneous state, and the detector is only a part of this.
-However, classical physics is completely local and thus the physics measured by the detector in the region $V$ is completely independent of the size of the homogeneity region $V_o$ wherein it is embedded.